 Are open-plan offices doing more harm than good?

 Traditional cubicle-filled offices are a thing of the past.
-Recent estimates say 70% of offices in the USA have open floor plans.
+Estimates say that 70% of offices in the USA have open floor plans.
 There is one benefit to an open plan layout: more workers can be packed in per square inch.
 Other than that, there are very few benefits.
-The theory behind open plan offices was that they would increase collaboration, creativity and productivity, but in reality they do more to decrease all these things.
+The theory behind open plan offices was that they would increase collaboration, creativity and productivity, but in reality, they often do more to decrease all these things.

-Clearly, there has to be a better way to lay out an office – one that will increase productivity and alleviate all of these issues.
-There is, however, one more benefit of an open plan office, as mentioned in The New Yorker: employees working in open plan spaces are more likely to feel like they work for an innovative, laid back company, even if they do not.
+There is, however, one more benefit of an open-plan office, as mentioned in The New Yorker: employees working in open-plan spaces are more likely to feel like they work for an innovative, laid back company, even if they do not.

 Let there be light

-We have discussed office lighting before on this blog, and rightly so, because lighting in an office is one of the most influential factors affecting productivity levels.
-Positioning desks near windows will help employees get the natural light they need to maintain maximum concentration.
+Lighting in an office is one of the most influential factors affecting productivity levels in a workspace.
+Positioning desks near windows will help employees get the natural light they need to maintain maximum concentration, especially those with a small office design layout.

-Another lighting tip to bear in mind: don’t use too much flourescent lighting.
+Another lighting tip to bear in mind: don’t use too much fluorescent lighting.
 A brighter office is a more productive one, but excessive artificial light is known to cause headaches and eye strain.

 Bring the noise

 Or don’t, actually.
-After lighting, noise is the biggest distraction in the workplace.
+More than half of workers say they are interrupted by noise distractions more than five times in a working day, causing stress and a negative impact on their wellbeing.
 Background noise impairs workers’ cognitive ability, making it more difficult for them to think creatively or solve puzzles.

 Your employees don’t have to work in soundproof booths that block out noise.
-Instead, give them a quiet place where they can go to work if it all gets too loud.
+Instead, try to implement some more creative office space ideas like giving them a quiet place to work if it all gets too loud.
 Integrating quiet spaces into your office layout gives workers somewhere to go when they just need to sit down and concentrate.

-No one is suggesting a move back to strictly cubicled offices, but clearly there are issues with the current trend towards open plan environments.
-One way to reach a middle ground is to allow for workers to move around the office as they work.
-Creating areas with a sense of privacy, as well as group areas should be the perfect layout compromise.
+No one is suggesting a move back to cubicle offices, but clearly, there are some issues with the current trend towards open-plan environments.
+One way to reach a middle ground is to allow workers to move around the office as they work and find a space that suits them.
+The best office layout for compromise will combine areas with a sense of privacy, as well as group areas for collaboration and conversation.

 This flexibility will affect more than just privacy.
 Collaboration can be increased, too, perhaps surprisingly.
 On the way to and from the more private areas, if the office is laid out effectively, employees are more prone to have chance meetings, thus sparking discussion and new ideas.
 Now that employees have places they can go to talk privately, they can discuss and develop these ideas further.